-I want to restrict users' access so that they can launch Amazon Elastic Compute Cloud (Amazon EC2) instances only from tagged Amazon Machine Images (AMIs).
-How can I restrict access to launch EC2 instances by using AMI tags?
+I want to restrict user access so that users launch Amazon Elastic Compute Cloud (Amazon EC2) instances only from tagged Amazon Machine Images (AMIs).

 Resolution

-- Sid ReadOnlyAccess allows users to view any EC2 resources in your account using Describe*, which includes all the EC2 actions that begin with Describe.
-Sid ReadOnlyAccess also allows users to get console output and screenshots of an EC2 instance.
-For more information, see GetConsoleOutput and GetConsoleScreenshot.
-The Amazon CloudWatch permissions for DescribeAlarms and GetMetricStatistics allow basic health information about EC2 instances to appear in the Amazon EC2 console.
-The IAM permission for ListInstanceProfiles allows the existing instance profiles to display in the IAM role list on the Configure Instance Details page when launching an EC2 instance.
-However, the ListInstanceProfiles API doesn't allow users to attach an IAM role to an EC2 instance.
+• ReadOnlyAccess allows users to view EC2 resources in your account with Describe* that includes all the EC2 actions that begin with Describe.
+ReadOnlyAccess also allows users to get console output and console screenshots of an instance.
+The Amazon CloudWatch permissions for DescribeAlarms and GetMetricStatistics allow health information about instances to appear in the Amazon EC2 console.
+The IAM permission for ListInstanceProfiles allows the existing instance profiles to display in the IAM role list.
+The IAM role list appears on the Configure Instance Details page when you launch an instance.
+However, the ListInstanceProfiles API doesn't allow users to attach an IAM role to an instance.

-- Sid ActionsRequiredtoRunInstancesInVPC grants users permission to perform the RunInstances API using any instance, key pair, security group, volume, network interface, or subnet in the us-east-1 Region using resource-level permissions by specifying the ARN for each resource.
+• ActionsRequiredtoRunInstancesInVPC grants users permission to perform the RunInstances API.
+You can use any instance, key pair, security group, volume, network interface, or subnet in the us-east-1 AWS Region.
+Resource-level permissions specify the ARN for each resource.

-- Sid LaunchingEC2withAMIsAndTags allows users to launch EC2 instances using an AMI if the AMI has a tag Environment with value set to Prod, and the AMI is in the us-east-1 Region.
-Resource-level permission is set to an ARN for any AMI that is in us-east-1 Region, and the condition matches the value of EC2:ResourceTag/Environment tag key and key value Prod.
+• LaunchingEC2withAMIsAndTags allows users to use an AMI to launch instances.
+The AMI must have an Environment tag with the value set to Prod in the us-east-1 Region.
+Resource-level permission is set to an ARN for any AMI that's in us-east-1 Region.
+The condition matches the value of EC2:ResourceTag/Environment tag key and Prod key value.

-The following IAM policy uses resource-level permissions for the required resources for the RunInstances API action.
-For more information about the required resources for RunInstances, see Supported resource-level permissions.
+The following IAM policy uses supported resource-level permissions for the required resources for the RunInstances API action.

 Note:

-- This policy allows users to list roles when launching an EC2 instance, but users aren't able to launch an instance with a role attached unless they have the iam:PassRole permission.
+• This policy allows users to list roles when they're launching an instance.
+However, users can launch an instance with an attached role only when they have the iam:PassRole permission.

-- This policy doesn't allow users to create new security groups.
-Users must select an existing security group to launch an EC2 instance unless users have the EC2 CreateSecurityGroup permission.
-The EC2:CreateSecurityGroup API action grants access to create only a security group—this action doesn't add or modify any rules.
-To add inbound rules, users must have permissions to the inbound EC2 AuthorizeSecurityGroupIngress API action and the outbound EC2 AuthorizeSecurityGroupEgress API action.
+• This policy doesn't allow users to create new security groups.
+Unless users have the CreateSecurityGroup EC2 permission, they must select an existing security group to launch an EC2 instance.
+The EC2:CreateSecurityGroup API action grants access to create only a security group.
+The action doesn't add or modify any rules.
+To add inbound rules, users must have permissions to the inbound AuthorizeSecurityGroupIngress EC2 API action and the outbound AuthorizeSecurityGroupEgress EC2 API action.

 "Statement": [